Q&A

 Also, was the seismic reinforcement work completed in the past insufficient?

 As such, this project entails plans not only for upgrading the sports grounds and spectator seating, but also various other improvements that include barrier-free facilities and enhancements to pedestrian and vehicular traffic flows.
-Meanwhile, we will also update aspects of the facility that it had not been possible to address through the previously completed seismic reinforcement work.
+Meanwhile, in accordance with laws and regulations, we will also update aspects of the facility that it had not been possible to address through the previously completed seismic reinforcement work.

 What makes the Koshien facility different from Jingu Stadium?